General instructions for handling your data

 In addition to the mainly informative use of our website, we offer various services that you can use if you are interested.
 To do this, you will generally need to provide other personal information that we use to provide the service and for which the aforementioned data processing principles apply.

-e) We point out that we evaluate your user behavior when sending the newsletter.
+- e) We point out that we evaluate your user behavior when sending the newsletter.
 For this evaluation, the emails sent include so-called web beacons or tracking pixels that represent one-pixel image files stored on our website.
 For evaluational purposes, we link the data mentioned in Section 5 and the web beacons with your e-mail address and an individual ID.
-With the data obtained, we create a user profile to adjust the newsletter to your individual interests.
+[EITHER:] The data is collected exclusively pseudonymised, so the IDs are not linked to your other personal data.
+A direct personal reference is therefore excluded.
+[OR:] With the data obtained, we create a user profile to adjust the newsletter to your individual interests.
 This means we record when you read our newsletters and which links you click so we can conclude your personal interests.
 We link this data with actions you have taken on our website.
 [END of alternatives]

 You can object to the afore mentioned tracking at any time by clicking on the separate link provided in each e-mail or by informing us via another contact path (see above).
 The information will be stored as long as you have subscribed to the newsletter.
 After unsubscribing, we store the data purely statistically and anonymously.